 - Are you fasting because you need healing (spiritually, emotionally, or physically)?

-When you know ‘why’ your fasting giving up a few meals, social media or your favorite foods is easy.
+When you know ‘why’ you’re fasting giving up a few meals, social media or your favorite food is easy.

 For example, my eldest son was having some issues at his new school.
 After talking to the principal several times my husband decided that he and my son would go on a fast.